Currently: Company Director, STEM Ambassador, Social Entrepreneur

 Adrian has experienced working life in academia, industry and on the startup scene.

-Trained as a materials scientist with a degree in Natural Sciences (Physical) from the University of Cambridge, he has a D.Phil. from the University of Oxford for which he won the International Pergamon (Carbon) Journal Prize for his work on watching fullerenes form in realtime using a modified high resolution electron microscope.
+Trained as a material scientist with a degree in Natural Sciences (Physical) from the University of Cambridge, he has a D.Phil. from the University of Oxford for which he won the International Pergamon (Carbon) Journal Prize for his work on watching fullerenes form in realtime using a modified high resolution electron microscope.
 During these degrees he was sponsored by Raychem Ltd, an advanced materials company particularly focused on the defence and aerospace industries.

 After a spell as a post-doctoral research scientist at the University of Surrey, Adrian worked for a high technology startup company developing flat panel displays, and in particular field emission displays; a technology that never quite made it mainstream because LCDs and Plasma Panels got there first.